 He railed against the financial and property elites who worked to increase the value of land, driving out low-rent families and factories, replacing them with high-rent professionals and office buildings.
 Fitch argued that the de-industrialisation of New York was not a natural effect.
 He blamed the speculators in land values, and claimed that the likely fall-out from the resulting job losses would create a consumer belt-tightening which would cripple the city’s economy.

 Fitch’s critics argued that de-industrialisation aimed to create more intense and profitable use of land, building better jobs and more prosperity.
-Today large swathes of industrial, working-class New York is being transformed by young professionals, their trendy coffee shops, artisan bakeries and craft beer centres pushing out the traditional back street factories of umbrella-makers, garment manufacturers, auto-repair shops, small-scale publishers, metal and timber workshops, and food importers.
+Today large swathes of the industrial, working-class is being transformed by young professionals living in New York, their trendy coffee shops, artisan bakeries and craft beer centres pushing out the traditional back street factories of umbrella-makers, garment manufacturers, auto-repair shops, small-scale publishers, metal and timber workshops, and food importers.

 Dorothy Parker, the 20th century’s most celebrated and acerbic wielder of New York wit, once said: “New York is always hopeful.
 Always it believes that something good is about to come off, and it must hurry to meet it.”

 Maybe New York will emerge from its difficulties with at least some of its gritty character intact, but one suspects that the metaphorical Gatling gun has yet to fire its final shot in this battle for the city’s soul.